-Wouldn’t it be great to have a Certified Financial Planner™ for a best friend?
+Wouldn’t it be great to have a financial planner for a best friend?

 Just think of all the advice you could get about how you might stay on track financially—and how to make your money work harder for you.

-Since most people don’t have that kind of access, allow us to make a few introductions: We picked the brains of six CFP®s from LearnVest Planning Services to find out what advice they'd share with the people they love most — from smart ways to help stick to savings goals to how to navigate finances with a significant other.
+Since most people don’t have that kind of access, allow us to make a few introductions: We picked the brains of six financial planners from LearnVest Planning Services to find out what advice they'd share with the people they love most — from smart ways to help stick to savings goals to how to navigate finances with a significant other.